 We all love a generous smudge of familiar lemon curd on a hot, buttered crumpet, but rhubarb can also be turned into this creamy, thick spread.
 You just need butter, eggs and a little cornflour to thicken.
 This recipe also contains a touch of fruity grenadine syrup.

 White spirits like gin, vodka and rum can be infused with all manner of fruits, spices and herbs, but we think sweetened rhubarb works nicely with neutral vodka.
-What we like about this recipe is that you can use an inexpensive spirit, plus it requires very little preparation besides straining the liquid through muslin.
+We really like that you can use an inexpensive spirit, plus it requires very little preparation besides straining the liquid through muslin.

 Not content with the traditional and much-loved crumble, we decided to take a trip Stateside and created a ‘slump’.
 This baked dessert consists of a hot fruit filling, topped with fluffy sweet dumplings.
 Serve warm with cold custard or ice cream.